lukmanr/CLVPipelines/pipelines/README.md

-# Customer Lifetime Value Pipelines
+# Customer Lifetime Value Training and Inference Pipelines

 This folder contains source code for two KFP Pipelines:
 - Train and deploy